Updated: Oct 15, 2022

-I always feel as if I am standing at cross roads.
-To my left there is a giant “worries” neon sign, trying to grab my attention and a glimpse of familiar, well-trodden path.
+I always feel as if I am standing at crossroads.
+To my left I see a giant “worries” neon sign, trying to grab my attention and a glimpse of a familiar, well-trodden path.
 The sign to the right points to “hope,” or “growth.”
-It feels a little more effortful and unfamiliar, uncertain…
+It feels more effortful and unfamiliar, uncertain…

-I get to choose, many times a day, what I want to get inspired by and who I want to “work for,” Worry or Growth.
+I get to choose, many times a day, what I ultimately want to get inspired by, worry or growth.

-Kindness towards both makes it easier to ground myself in a perspective beyond the pull of worries, that ultimately will inspire me to choose the behaviors that will lead to more growth.
+Kindness towards both makes it easier to ground myself in a perspective beyond the pull of worries, one that stems from a place of wisdom and self-love, that gently encourages me to choose the behaviors that will lead to more growth.

 Being inspired by growth, goals, or that we what we would love to see manifest is likely to push us closer to best case scenarios; and research proves that there is a self-fulfilling prophecy to positive expectations.